KNP Complex Fire

 Archived Fire Information

 • InciWeb KNP Complex web page - briefings, maps, images, evacuation notices.
-This site is no longer being updated regularly.
+This site is no longer updated or searchable but can still be reached with the direct link.

 • News Releases - While news releases are no longer being generated for the KNP Complex, you can find daily updates on the fire during its most active period here.